Setting up a connection

 mkdir $HOME\.redis; curl.exe -o $HOME\.redis\YandexInternalRootCA.crt https://storage.yandexcloud.net/cloud-certs/CA.pem

-The certificate is saved to the $HOME\.redis\YandexInternalRootCA.crt
+The certificate will be saved to the $HOME\.redis\YandexInternalRootCA.crt

 file.